Best way to transfer money to a dutch bank account?

 They claim to offer better rates than the large American banks such as Chase, Citibank and Bank of America, with zero fees.
 There are no monthly charges to have an account with them, and fees are never charged for money received, as well as no transfer fees for forex transactions.

-10. The Western Union money transfer app allows sending money online to every country in the world, with more than 500,000 locations for pickup.
+The app allows sending money online to every country in the world, with more than 500,000 locations for pickup.
 A 4 euro fee is applied.

 They allow paying with credit, debit, online banking, and bill paying.
 They boast being an ‘anywhere in the world 24/7’ app, and the app can be read in multiple languages.